How to Track Form Submissions Without Google Analytics

 Repeat for every form type on your site.
 AJAX forms, HubSpot embeds, and Contact Form 7 each need different trigger configurations.

-That's the happy path.
-The reality is often worse.
+And that's the happy path.
+The real path is usually worse.

 HubSpot embedded forms don't work with GTM's standard form triggers because they load inside iframes.
-Popup forms are even worse.
+Popup forms are worse still.

-Elementor forms break GTM's Form Submission trigger when reCAPTCHA v3 is enabled.
+Elementor forms break GTM's Form Submission trigger the moment you turn on reCAPTCHA v3.
 The only event GTM sees is a generic gtm.click.

-Even if you get GTM working perfectly, there's a bigger problem.
-GA4 uses cookies.
-Cookies require a consent banner under GDPR.
-And consent banners are destroying your form tracking data.
+Say you get GTM working perfectly.
+There's still a bigger problem waiting.
+GA4 runs on cookies.
+Cookies need a consent banner under GDPR.
+And the consent banner is quietly eating your form data.

-When the UK's Information Commissioner's Office (the people who literally enforce privacy law) implemented a proper, GDPR-compliant consent banner on their own website, their tracked traffic dropped by 90.8%.
-The vast majority of visitors said "no" to cookies and vanished from the data.
+The UK's Information Commissioner's Office enforces privacy law for a living.
+When they put a proper, GDPR-compliant consent banner on their own site, their tracked traffic dropped by 90.8%.
+Nearly everyone said no to cookies and disappeared from the data.
+The regulator measured the cost of its own rules on itself.

 Your form submissions through GA4's lens (EU visitors)